clamytoe/covid-risk-classifier/HOW-TO.md

 ### locusfile.py

-This script is used to load test the service and can be started with the following command:
+This script is used to run a load tester to stress test the service and can be started with the following command:

 ```bash
 locust -H http://localhost:3000
 ```

-Then open a browser to <http://localhost:8089> and adjust the desired number of users and spawn rate for the load test from the Web UI and start swarming.
+Then open a browser to [http://localhost:8089](http://localhost:8089).
+Adjust the number of desired users and the spawn rate and start swarming.

 ## Building the classifier